-Trace Mineral IV Therapy in South Surrey BC, and Burnaby BC
+Trace Mineral IV Therapy in South Surrey BC

 Many of us are lacking somewhere in minerals within our body, due to so many minerals needed to ensure we are able to function at our best, our trace mineral IV drip therapy is a fantastic way for anyone to get a boost in minerals.
-For more information, call us or request an appointment.
-Visit Mediworks Rejuvenation Centre at a location near you in South Surrey BC, and Burnaby BC.
+For more information, contact us at Mediworks Rejuvenation Centre or request an appointment.
+We are conveniently located at Unit #103 – 15222 32nd Avenue Diversion, Surrey, BC V3Z 0R8, Canada.

 Table of Contents: